Alachisoft/NCache-Samples/dotnet/BackingSource/README.md

 		- Click the checkbox labelled "Enable Read Through".
 Click on "Add Provider" button next next to this checkbox.
 		- Provide a unique provider name ("SqlReadThruProvider", for example).
 		- Click on "Browse" button for library field.
 Select library "BackingSource.Providers.Sql.dll".
+		- If "BackingSource.Providers.Sql.dll" is not present, build the solution to generate the DLL file.
 		- Select class "Alachisoft.NCache.Samples.Providers.SqlReadThruProvider" from the now populated drop down list.
 		- Specify connection string as 'connstring' parameter for database that specified in app.config.
 	- Similarly, to enable Write Thru backing source, follow the same steps as above.
 Choose "Alachisoft.NCache.Samples.Providers.SqlWriteThruProvider" from the class drop down list.